Common Legal Myth in UK Law

 It is illegal to place a stamp of the Queen upside down on a letter

-This myth is frequently used in regard to positioning a stamp on a letter upside down or defacing a banknote with an image of a Queen.
+This myth often comes up when people talk about placing a stamp upside down on a letter or defacing a banknote that features a Queen.
 According to the assumption, vandalising an image of the Queen is treason, and so placing a stamp on a letter the wrong way round may be punishable by death.

 The notion that causing harm to the Queen’s image is disloyal appears to stem from a misunderstanding of two distinct statutes.
 The first, a true statute, is that defacing a banknote is unlawful, albeit the penalty is a £200 fine rather than life imprisonment for treason.
 The motivation for this regulation is most likely a combination of considerations, including making counterfeiting more difficult and trying to maximise the lifespan of notes in circulation (as printing new banknotes is an expensive business).
 It is permissible to destroy a banknote because doing so removes its value, whereas a disfigured banknote continues in circulation.